clojuredocs/guides/articles/language/polymorphism.md

 ### First Example: Shapes

 Lets start with a simple problem definition.
-We have 3 shapes: square, triangle and circle, and need to provide an polymorphic function that calculates the area of the given shape.
+We have 3 shapes: square, circle and triangle, and need to provide an polymorphic function that calculates the area of the given shape.

 In total, we need 4 functions:

  * A function that calculates area of a square
- * A function that calculates area of a triangle
+ * A function that calculates area of a circle
  * A function that calculates area of a triangle
  * A polymorphic function that acts as a "unified frontend" to the functions above